 - Emergency planning, communications, routes notification, timing

 In each case the above three sessions are designed as awareness sessions to provide membership risk awareness and aversion when paddling.
-They should not be considered a substitute for formal courses and certification though they may support formal training on the internal BC 1, 2, & 3, Star course syllabus.
+They should not be considered a substitute for formal courses and certification though they may support formal training on the internal BC start, discover and explore course syllabus.

 - PCC will run beginners courses to encourage new members to the club.
-The courses will primarily teach kayak skills, however, introductory sessions in other boats may be incorporated into the course framework to allow the students more choice.
+The courses available will be in General purpose kayak, sea kayak, open boat and SUP to allow the students more choice.